 During the last weekend of every October, the village of Unterammergau, Germany honors St. Leonhard, the patron saint of agricultural animals.
-The event begins with a horse procession through the village of 1,500 people, and culminates in an open-air church service, during which more than one hundred horses are blessed.
-(Unterammergau is the neighboring village to Oberammergau, where we’ve been spending the past summer and autumn.
-Together with O-gau, the village’s name is an essential ingredient in a well-known, and especially challenging German tongue twister about the two villages.)
+The event begins with a horse procession through this village of 1,500 people.
+It culminates in an open-air church service, during which more than one hundred horses are blessed.

 The day before the procession, known locally as Leonhardiritt or Leonhardifahrt, owners bathe and meticulously groom their horses.
-The next day, they wake up as early as 4 AM to braid the animals’ tails and manes and then adorn them with vibrant ribbons, snippets of trailing ivy, and cut flowers like roses and mums.
+The next day, they wake up as early as 4 am to braid the animals’ tails and manes.
+They then adorn them with vibrant ribbons, snippets of trailing ivy, and cut flowers such as roses and mums.

 We attended this festive event on a glorious autumn afternoon a few weekends ago.
-Here is the full set of horse-blessing images.
+Here is the full set of horse-blessing images from Unterammergau.

 Where in the World?